charanmannava/Automated-Weed-Detection/README.md

     ```
     Initialize - C:/Program Files (x86)/Intel/oneAPI/setvars.bat | Visual Studio 2022 Community
     ```
-4. Train the model using the deep learning framework with AMP and oneAPI DNNL
+4. Train the model using the deep learning framework with AMP and oneAPI DNNL.
+The model trained are available in the following [link](https://mega.nz/folder/FoElCQAb#zCNPsFu6HRTrMF90ekF71g)

 5. Optimize the model's performance using oneAPI MKL and GAL